dewi-alliance/hotspot-manufacturers/applications/rakwireless-light.md

 ## Risks & Challenges

-We want to simple the payment process after user install the Light Hotspot exntensio, it need UX test and feedback for solution optimization, but we have two payment solution for it, we can adopt one after collection more feedback.
+We want to simple the payment process, it needs UX test and feedback for solution optimization, but we have two payment solution for it, we can adopt one after collection more feedback.

 ## Payment methods available: